 |This Photo:||Minor Worker: dorsal|

-Thank you Kate Sandiford for confirming the identification of this species
+Thank you Kate Sandiford for confirming the id of this species for us

 General Species Information: